 2D (Data Matrix) machine readable code: a black and white, two-dimensional barcode with cells (also known as modules) arranged in a square or rectangular pattern.
 The encoded data can be text or numeric.
 A 2D coded matrix symbol can store up to 2,335 alphanumeric characters.

 Experience: engraving Data Matrix-type 2D code nameplates since 1994, Jet City Laser is one of the most experienced IUID label and nameplate manufacturing companies in the industry.
-Jet City Laser is proud to be a Boeing approved supplier with full ISO 9001 certification and an ATA preferred supplier.
+Jet City Laser is proud to be a Boeing approved supplier and an ATA preferred supplier.